nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 GP clinical systems may capture details of circumstances where an immunisation has not been given but there was an intention to.
 This version of the specification supports inclusion of intended vaccinations which were not given as defined by Digital Child Health.
 For details of the requirements see [National Events Management Service - Vaccinations](https://developer.nhs.uk/apis/ems-beta/vaccinations_1.html) or versions as subsequently published.
+If the GP clinical system holds a coded record of an intended, not given vaccination which is either outside of the scope of the 'not done' situation codes or the required code is not available, then the coded information should be included in an uncategorised data response.

 Consumers should be aware that the presence of a vaccination not given record is only in relation to an intended vaccination event on a given day - that is, it is not stating the vaccination has definitely never been given.